Signed in as:

 filler@godaddy.com

 The integrative approach to care spoke to me.
 It honored the whole person and highlighted the importance of stress management, sleep, healthy movement and nutritious food.
-It brought other healing systems to the party, such as traditional Chinese medicine and naturopathy, and encouraged community, creativity and positive coping skills.
+It brought other healing systems to the party, such as traditional Chinese medicine, Ayurveda, and naturopathy, and encouraged community, creativity and positive coping skills.
 Integrative medicine seemed like the right approach.

 Then my 12-year-old daughter fell off a horse and our world turned upside down.

 There were months of disabling headaches.
 Brutal neck pain that kept her in bed all day.
 She could no longer read and had to leave school.
 Light was unbearable.
 Sound was too loud and language was confusing.
 Her world got smaller and darker until she could barely imagine her way out.
 Her doctors kept saying “brain rest” even when that clearly wasn’t working.
 She started down the path of steroids, injections and neck surgery and I took her to a very well-respected integrative physician to help support her healing.
-Things didn’t go quite as I expected.
+To my surprise, things didn’t go quite as I expected.
 The integrative physician told her not to take the steroids or pursue injections or surgery.
 He told her that if she stopped eating sugar and fixed the mold in our basement her pain would go away.
 She thought that sounded like BS and I couldn’t say that I disagreed.

 That experience was an eye opener.

 It made me realize that the subtle preference for non-medical approaches found in some integrative medicine practices might not be right for everyone.
-Patients with serious or complex conditions may benefit from a truly integrated approach that uses the best of conventional medicine alongside complementary approaches focused on supporting coping and symptom management.
+Patients with serious or complex conditions benefit from a truly integrated approach that uses the best of conventional medicine alongside evidence-supported complementary approaches focused on supporting coping and symptom management.

 Enhancing wellbeing in people facing serious or complex illness is the medical care that I find most meaningful.
 I pursued a Master's Degree and Board certification in Palliative Medicine because I wanted to be better at helping people heal their lives even when curing their disease was not an option.
 I loved the deep conversations and saw transformation in my patients’ lives even as their disease progressed unabated.

 I started an integrative palliative medicine outpatient program designed to serve families facing serious illness.
 Our approach used the best of symptom-focused conventional medicine combined with evidence-supported complementary modalities, and every patient received a personalized treatment plan targeted to their unique needs.
-Most patients received both conventional approaches such as anti-nausea medications, antidepressants and pain medications as well as modalities such as guided imagery, relaxation techniques, meditation, reiki, massage and acupuncture.
+Most patients received both conventional approaches such as anti-nausea medications, antidepressants and pain medications, as well as modalities such as guided imagery, relaxation techniques, meditation, reiki, massage, and acupuncture.
 We used advanced counseling techniques such as cognitive behavioral therapy, positive psychology and motivational interviewing and we referred patients for spiritual support when needed.
 We talked about fears of death and designed legacy projects.
 My team was honored to be invited to weddings and funerals.

 It was beautiful.